University of Wisconsin–Stevens Point: Academics

-The University of Wisconsin–Stevens Point also offers 18 graduate programs with 15 masters degrees, and 3 doctoral degrees.
+The University of Wisconsin–Stevens Point also offers 25 graduate programs with 21 masters degrees, and 4 doctoral degrees.

 For 2026, U.S. News & World Report ranked UW-Stevens Point 54th among regional universities in the Midwestern United States and 15th in public regional universities in the Midwestern United States.

 Research

 UWSP is a Research Colleges and Universities (RCU) university, meaning it on average spends at least $2.5 million on research & development per year.
 UWSP secured $6.89 million in new research funding in 2024, most of which funded research projects in the College of Letters and Science and the College of Natural Resources.
 Both the College of Letters and Science and the College of Natural Resources hold annual research symposiums on campus.

 Student life

 UW-Stevens Point is home to 13 residence halls which are divided into 3 quads.
-The first quad established at the University was the Allen Quad, which consists of May Roach, Pray-Sims, Smith, and Hyer Halls, as well as the Suites@201.
-The Allen Fitness center is located on the Allen quad and originally served as the University's first dining hall.
-As one of the fitness centers on campus, it houses strength training and cardiovascular equipment.
+The first quad established at the university was the Allen Quad, which consists of May Roach, Pray-Sims, Smith, and Hyer Halls, as well as the Suites@201.
+The Allen Fitness center is located on the Allen quad and originally served as the university's first dining hall.
 The Allen quad has two halls for upperclassmen: the Suites@201 and Hyer Hall.
 The Suites@201 is an apartment-style residence hall and Hyer Hall is available to students who are 21 years of age or older prior to the start of the fall semester.

 North DeBot Quad consists of Burroughs, Knutzen, Thomson, and Watson Halls.
 South DeBot Quad consists of Baldwin, Hansen, Neale, and Steiner Halls.
 The North DeBot and South DeBot quads are divided by the DeBot Dining Center which serves as the main dining center on campus.

 WWSP-FM is the University of Wisconsin–Stevens Point's alternative radio station.
 Operating at 30,000 watts, WWSP broadcasts commercial free on 89.9FM 24/7/365.
 '90FM' is the largest student-run radio station in the Midwest and hosts the world's largest trivia contest, which was founded in 1969 and has since become a tradition for the university and the community.